Boda India, Rituales marido y esposa

 Indian wedding – Musicians

-The importance of ceremonies, customs and clothing
+The importance of ceremonies in the indian weddings: customs and clothing

 Just when we arrived, the ceremonies began to be held that we could hardly understand.
 One by one the guests left greeting each other.
 The father of the groom, with the father of the bride, the grandfather of the groom with the grandfather of the bride, and so on.
 Later, we sat in a circle and two Brahman priests began to guide all the rituals.